riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ### Troubleshooting: `Error executing process staticHTML` and `AnalysisOutputs.Rmd`

-If your version of RiboViz is from a `.zip` or `.tar.gz` file downloaded from GitHub or Figshare (i.e. not a clone of the repository from GitHub) then you may see the following error during execution of the `staticHTML` task of the workflow.
+If your version of RiboViz is from a `.zip` or `.tar.gz` file downloaded from GitHub or Figshare (i.e. not a clone of the repository from GitHub) then you may see the following error during execution of a `staticHTML` step of the workflow.
 For example:

 ```console
 ...